zpainter/iassist/content/about/general-assembly-minutes-1992.md

 The IASSIST listserver is now 1 year old.
 There would be no problem with storing other files in addition to log files to make them available through the listserver.
-There is also the possibility of \'sub-lists\' for special discussions.
+There is also the possibility of 'sub-lists' for special discussions.

 ### 9.4 APDU (Peggy Adams)